2008 Annual Report

 While viewing an adoptable cat or kitten online, interested persons may complete an adoption survey immediately.
 If they do not see any particular cat that grabs their attention, they may complete a general survey.
-Completed forms are emailed directly to adoption counsellors for a timely follow-up.
+Completed forms are emailed directly to adoption counselors for a timely follow-up.

 Videos of Adoptable Cats

 Short video clips of adoptable cats increase their exposure to help people make a connection with an individual animal prior to even meeting it.